Thorpy/DispensaryScraper/README.md

 ### 5. Configure the Script

-- Open the script and update the `DISPENSARIES` list with the URLs and corresponding Google Sheets IDs for any dispensaries you wish to scrape.
-This allows for easy expansion to add more dispensaries in the future.
+- Open the script and update the `dispensaries` list with the URLs and corresponding Google Sheets IDs for any dispensaries you wish to scrape.
+YOU WILL NEED YOUR OWN SCRAPE LOGIC for custom dispensaries.

 ### 6. Run the Script